shmugoh/TweetFromX/README.md

 ## Important note about the future of TweetFromX
 As of writing this (November 23th 2020), I will no longer be bringing new updates for TweetFromX (PC version).
 I feel like this software is as good enough.
 I have put a halt to the promised features that can be found on the releases page in v1.1.
 However, if there's either a requested issue or a pull request I will definitely bring those to TweetFromX.
 I haven't worked 2 months on this program and after returning to it I see a horrible codebase.
 If you feel like something feels off on the code feel free to do a pull request and I'll review it.
-This will also affect the Android version too.

 ## Horrible guide on getting this code running on NetBeans.